 In 2008, PNAMP began efforts that lead to the development of MonitoringResources.org.
-PNAMP leveraged work by National Park Service, US Bureau of Reclamation, and USDA Forest Service that developed a tool for documenting protocols^{xxii}.
-The further development of this tool aimed to provide detailed information about protocols, methods, study design, and metric documentation to inform the NPCC's project review process, and BPA's Research, Monitoring and Evaluation (RM&E) needs and for project tracking^{xxiii}.
-The current version of MonitoringResources.org promotes transparency and greater understanding of monitoring through a standard process of documentation and information management, which is facilitated through online tools that provide guidance and support for design and documentation of monitoring projects from beginning to end^{xxiv}.
+PNAMP leveraged work by National Park Service, US Bureau of Reclamation, and USDA Forest Service that developed a tool for documenting protocols^{xix}.
+The further development of this tool aimed to provide detailed information about protocols, methods, sample designs, study plans, and metric documentation to inform the NPCC's project review process, and BPA's Research, Monitoring and Evaluation (RM&E) needs and for project tracking^{xx}.
+The current version of MonitoringResources.org promotes transparency and greater understanding of monitoring through a standard process of documentation and information management, which is facilitated through online tools that provide guidance and support for design and documentation of monitoring projects from beginning to end^{xxi}.